1970 Pakistani general election: Elected members in eastern Pakistan

+Elected members in western Pakistan

+List of members from Punjab, Sindh, North West Frontier Province, Federally Administered Tribal Areas, and Balochistan:

 Aftermath

 The elected Assembly initially did not meet as President Yahya Khan and the Pakistan Peoples Party did not want the majority party from East Pakistan forming government.
 This caused great unrest in East Pakistan.
-The military junta responded by executing a genocidal crackdown which led to the Bangladesh War of Independence, with East Pakistan becoming the independent state of Bangladesh.
-The Assembly session was eventually held when Yahya resigned four days after Pakistan surrendered in Bangladesh and Zulfikar Ali Bhutto took over.
+The military junta responded by executing Operation Searchlight, which led to the Bangladesh War of Independence, with East Pakistan becoming the independent state of Bangladesh.
+The Assembly session was eventually held when Yahya resigned four days after Pakistan surrendered to Bangladesh and Zulfikar Ali Bhutto took over.
 Bhutto became the Prime Minister of Pakistan in 1973, after the post was recreated by the new Constitution.